Marry Me (Thomas Rhett song): Commercial performance

+Critical reception

+American Songwriter and Taste of Country both ranked the song number three on their lists of the greatest Thomas Rhett songs.

 Music video

 The official music video was directed by TK McKamy and released on December 17, 2017 on Thomas Rhett's Vevo channel.

 In the video, a young girl named Ellie is seen playing dress up with her dolls and imagining her wedding day.
 Sam, the boy next door, peeks through the window and watches it all unfold before heading out to play football.
 As the song progresses, their friendship develops and Ellie becomes his biggest fan at a high school football game.
 Later, at a local diner, he almost kisses her, only for the moment to be interrupted by one of his teammates, whom Ellie merely shrugs off as just a friend.
 However, Ellie later ends up engaged to that same person, and the pain causes Sam to leave the wedding after dropping off the gift he got for her, wrapped in the same tie-dyed T-shirt with his name on the back that Ellie used to wear to his games.
 Sam is later seen eating alone at the same diner, the same table where he nearly kissed Ellie, as he pours whiskey from his flask into a coffee cup.
 The video ends on a cliffhanger as Sam hears a tap on the window, only to find Ellie, still in her wedding dress, with tears in her eyes and the same confused shrug as the other night at the diner.
 One possible explanation for this is that Ellie's fiance left her standing at the altar and it made her realize she was ready to reciprocate Sam's feelings.

 Rhett completes the story of Sam and Ellie in his 2019 video Remember You Young.